monix/monix-connect/docs/dynamo.md

 Check out that the service has started correctly.

-Finally create the dynamodb connection:
+Finally create the _dynamodb connection_:

 ```scala
 import monix.connect.dynamodb.DynamoDb